 (a) Are older adults, individuals who are hard of hearing, deaf, blind, or have other disabilities;

-(b) Have complex or high health care needs, or multiple or chronic conditions, or SPMI, or are receiving Medicaid-funded long-term care services and supports (LTCSS);
+(b) Have complex or high health care needs, or multiple or chronic conditions, or SPMI, or are receiving Medicaid-funded long-term care services and supports (LTSS);

-(c) Are children ages 0-5 at risk of maltreatment, children showing early signs of social/emotional or behavioral problems or have a SED diagnosis;
+(c) Are children ages 0-5 showing early signs of social/emotional or behavioral problems or have a SED diagnosis;

 (d) Are in medication assisted treatment for SUD;

-(e)Are pregnant women, parents with dependent children, guardians of children, and grandparents of dependent grandchildren;

-(f) Are children with neonatal abstinence syndrome, children in Child Welfare;
+(e)

+(f)

+(e) Are women who have been diagnosed with a high-risk pregnancy;

-(g)Are IV drug users, have SUD in need of withdrawal management;
+(g)(f) Are IV drug users, have SUD in need of withdrawal management;

-(h)Have HIV/AIDS or have tuberculosis;
+(h)(g) Have HIV/AIDS or have tuberculosis;

-(i)Are veterans and their families; and
+(i)(h) Are veterans and their families; and

-(j)Are at risk of first episode psychosis, and individuals within the Intellectual and developmental disability (IDD) populations.
+(j)(i) Are at risk of first episode psychosis, and individuals within the Intellectual and developmental disability (IDD) populations.

 (3) “Intensive Care Coordinator” (ICC Care Coordinator) means a person coordinating ICC services as defined in this rule.